CookEditors/NOS/_posts/2016-08-29-footprings-and-fingerprings.md

 Without a doubt the most woefully overdone and mix-done evidence is that of footprints.

-Perhaps with the exception of that one found by Robinson Crusoe, no footprints in fiction,—not even those left on the sands of time for that hypothetical forlorn and shipwrecked brother,—have been either plausible or, in their evidence, credible.
+Perhaps with the exception of that one found by Robinson Crusoe, no footprints in fiction &mdash; not even those left on the sands of time for that hypothetical forlorn and shipwrecked brother &mdash; have been either plausible or, in their evidence, credible.

 The trouble began with Gaboriau and M. Lecoq, for Poe never descended to the low level of footprints.
 But in &quot;Monsieur Lecoq,&quot; the stage is set on the very first page by the phrase, &quot;It had snowed heavily for the past few days and the thaw had now begun.&quot;